Home / GFH Insights / Greek sukuk market is an untapped opportunity set to flourish

 The road ahead

-The Islamic financial market has a vital part to play in helping the world to achieve net zero and green sukuks are a key mechanism that enable investors to fulfill their ESG responsibilities.
+The Islamic financial market has a vital part to play in helping the world achieve net zero and green sukuks are a key mechanism that enable investors to fulfill their ESG responsibilities.

 More than that, green sukuks are emerging as some of the most promising and reliable investments available.
 Despite having longer cycles, they are closely in line with the global trend for building sustainability projects.
 Globally, green bond issuances are likely to run into the trillions over the next decade.
 And capitalising on the opportunity today will see investors reap the rewards in the future.